vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/markdown/align.md

 # Custom alignment

-By injecting additional configuration into vuepress-plugin-container, you can use
+By injecting configuration into vuepress-plugin-container, you can use

 ```md
 ::: center